-If you're headed to North County from out of town you may be wondering which of the many breaks are worth your while.
-We've got you covered with a guide to our local surf spots from Cardiff State Beach north to Ponto State Beach.
+If you're headed to North County, San Diego, from out of town you may be wondering which of the many breaks are worth your while.
+We've got you covered with a guide to our local surf spots from Cardiff State Beach north through Leucadia to Ponto State Beach.
+We've even tossed in a few of our favorite handmade products to make you beach ready like reef-safe sunscreens and handwoven blankets.

-Swamis: This is the best wave in North County, and also the most crowded.
+Swamis: This is the best wave in North County San Diego, and also the most crowded.
 But there's a reason.
 This is the only spot that can handle very large surf in North County.
 It's easy to paddle out so all levels will be happy here, but be prepared for a lot of attitude from the locals.
 Good mix of short and longboarders, even if it's big the reef is breaking.
 This is mainly a right wave.
+Good people watching, so grab a handwoven blanket with all natural leather strap and stay a while.

 Boneyards: This is the mellower continuation of the reef at swamis.
 Great for intermediates who wanna skip the crowd.
 Solid left and right.

 D Street: A punchy and fast beach break.
 Popular among local teenagers-be prepared to be amazed.
 Fun spot for intermediate and advanced surfers.
-Left and right.
+Left and rights are good at this local Encinitas surf spot.
+Very little shade so make sure you grab some all natural sun repair serum from our retail shop.

 Leucadia to South Carlsbad